hashicorp/packer/website/source/docs/builders/osc-bsuvolume.html.md

   - `volume_type` (string) - The volume type. `gp2` for General Purpose (SSD) volumes, `io1` for Provisioned IOPS (SSD) volumes, and `standard` for Magnetic volumes

-- `omi_description` (string) - The description to set for the resulting OMI(s).
-By default this description is empty.
-This is a [template engine](../templates/engine.html), see [Build template data](#build-template-data) for more information.
+  - `tags` (map) - Tags to apply to the volume.
+These are retained after the builder completes.
+This is a [template engine](/docs/templates/engine.html), see [Build template data](#build-template-data) for more information.

-- `omi_account_ids` (array of strings) - A list of account IDs that have access to launch the resulting OMI(s).
-By default no additional users other than the user creating the OMIS has permissions to launch it.

-- `omi_virtualization_type` (string) - The type of virtualization for the OMI you are building.
-This option must match the supported virtualization type of `source_omi`.
-Can be `paravirtual` or `hvm`.

 - `associate_public_ip_address` (boolean) - If using a non-default Net, public IP addresses are not provided by default.
 If this is toggled, your new VM will get a Public IP.